-- 42.2 Employees are entitled to Parental leave in accordance with the provisions of the NES (refer to Chapter 2, Part 2-2, Division 5 of the Act). - 42.3 General StaffNon-Clinical employees are entitled to the Commonwealth Government's comprehensive Paid Parental Leave (PPL) Scheme (including Dads and Partner Pay). - 42.4 Registered and Enrolled Nurses:

-(i) An eligible female employeeprimary care giver is entitled to be paid fourteen weeks (or alternatively 28 weeks at half pay) maternity leave at the relevant rate to be con-current with the unpaid entitlement prescribed by the NES.

-(ii) In addition to the employer paid parental leave entitlements within this Agreement, employees will be eligible for the Commonwealth government's Paid Parental Leave (PPL) Scheme (including Dads and Partner Pay).

-- 42.5 Subject to eligibility being determined, Full-Time Employees, Part-Time Employees and eligible Casual Employees (both Clinical and Non-Clinical) who are a non-primary care givers are entitled to one (1) week paid Parental leave. - 42.6 Casual Employees have no entitlement to paid Parental leave as prescribed by this clause unless that casual is an eligible Casual Employee. - 42.7 Part-Time work - (a) Entitlement
+- 42.2 Employees are entitled to Parental leave in accordance with the provisions of the NES (refer to Chapter 2, Part 2-2, Division 5 of the Act). - 42.3 Entitlement to Parental Leave: - (i) An eligible primary care giver is entitled to be paid fourteen weeks (or alternatively 28 weeks at half pay) maternity leave at the relevant rate to be con-current with the unpaid entitlement prescribed by the NES. - (ii) In addition to the employer paid parental leave entitlements within this Agreement, employees will be eligible for the Commonwealth government's Paid Parental Leave (PPL) Scheme (including Dads and Partner Pay). - 42.4 Subject to eligibility being determined, Full-Time Employees, Part-Time Employees and eligible Casual Employees who are a non-primary care givers are entitled to one (1) week paid Parental leave. - 42.5 Casual Employees have no entitlement to paid Parental leave as prescribed by this clause unless that casual is an eligible Casual Employee. - 42.6 Part-Time work - (a) Entitlement an employee may work part-time in one or more periods at any time from the date of birth of the child until its second birthday, or in relation to adoption, from the date of placement of the child until the second anniversary of the placement.
+This Clause will apply consistently with the Fair Work Act 2009.